Annex-Engineering/Sherpa_Mini-Extruder/README.md

-# Sherpa Mini - Release 1
+## Mini R2 Release Candidate:
++ Bondtech RIDGA v2 compatibility
++ Minor fixes and adjustments in preparation for upcoming upgrades Core housing and rear housing need to be reprinted if upgrading from Release 1

 ## FAQ
 For Material Requirements, Print Settings and How to Interpret the file naming structure, please see: "Print_Settings_and_File_Key.txt"